 Keypirinha sends messages to its plugins either to notify them about a specific event, or to request them to perform a specific task.

-When the user starts typing its search and each time her search terms have
+When the user starts typing their search and each time search terms have

 keypirinha.Plugin.on_suggest() method is called.
 There is